 5. Hanyang University

-Why it stands out: Hanyang University Business School stands out for its AACSB-accredited education and its IC-PBL model, which connects business courses to real company projects.
+Why it stands out: Hanyang University Business School stands out for AACSB-accredited education and Hanyang’s IC-PBL model, which connects learning to real industrial and organizational challenges.

 “These courses allowed me to work directly with companies on real-world projects, which has been incredibly rewarding and eye-opening.”